EvgeniOvcharov/math-blog/_posts/2017-08-09-generating-functions.md

 ### Generating functions

 Sometimes finding the roots of the characteristic polynomial explicitly may not be feasible, especially if the polynomial is of degree higher than 2.
-Suppose, for example, that we want to show that a sequence $x_n$ generated by $\eqref{eq: general k}$ converges to some limit $L$ as $n\rightarrow \infty$, which we want to find explicitly.
+Suppose, for example, that we want to show that a sequence $x_n$ generated by $\eqref{eq: general k}$ converges to some limit $L$ as $n\rightarrow \infty$.
 Such a limit would exist in the first place only if all the roots of $\eqref{eq: char}$ are in absolute value less than one, possibly with the exception of one root of multiplicity one which may be equal to one.
 If this is the case, $x_n$ would be of the form $x_n = L + o(1)$, where by $o(1)$ we have denoted terms which tend to zero as $n\rightarrow\infty$.
-Determining $L$ from the initial conditions, however, might require obtaining the general form of the solution, which may be difficult or impossible without approximation.
+Determining $L$ from the initial conditions, however, might be a nontrivial task as obtaining all the roots of the characteristic polynomial explicitly cannot be done easily for degrees higher than two.
 In this case, the method of *generating functions* is indispensable.

 The *generating function* of a number sequence $a_n$ is a function of the form